-4.9.5.2.1 Where there are difficulties to provide two control panels inside the lift car in high-rise buildings, keypad control panels for wheelchair users can be considered with the other control panel mounted at eye level.
+4.9.5.2.1 Where there are difficulties in providing two control panels inside the lift car in high-rise buildings, keypad control panels for wheelchair users can be considered; the other control panel must be mounted at eye level.

-The keypad shall:
+The keypad must:

 - (a) be arranged in the same way as a telephone keypad.
-The ' ' button shall be replaced by ' ' while the ' # ' button is replaced by ' E '; - (b) be placed at a height of between 900 mm and 1200 mm from the floor level; - (c) have height of letters or numbers on the buttons of at least 15 mm and in contrasting colour; and - (d) have button to button spacing of 60 mm or less. - Note: The recommended keypad design requirements are indicated in Appendix G. Touch sensitive keypad control panels can also be considered for wheelchair users.
+The '\' button must be replaced by '-' while the '#' button must be replaced by 'E'; - (b) be placed at a height of between 900 mm and 1200 mm from the floor level; - (c) have letters or numbers on the buttons of at least 15 mm high and in a contrasting colour; and - (d) have button to button spacing of 60 mm or less;